Novel five-dimensional rotating Lifshitz black holes with electric and axionic charges: Introduction

-{To the best of our knowledge, the solutions presented in this work constitute the first explicit examples of five-dimensional rotating asymptotically Lifshitz black holes supported by both electric and axionic charges.
-This provides a novel gravitational arena to explore non-relativistic gauge/gravity duality in the presence of rotational degrees of freedom.
-Moreover, the holographic superconductor constructed on top of these backgrounds allows us to disentangle and systematically analyze the competing effects of anisotropic scaling and rotation on the formation of a superconducting phase.}
+To the best of our knowledge, the solutions presented in this work constitute the first explicit family of five-dimensional rotating asymptotically Lifshitz black holes supported simultaneously by electric and axionic charges.
+The construction of exact rotating Lifshitz geometries is known to be technically challenging, and explicit examples remain relatively rare.
+The solutions obtained here, therefore, provide a new gravitational background that can be used to explore non-relativistic holography beyond static configurations.
+These solutions provide a new gravitational arena to explore non-relativistic gauge/gravity duality in the presence of rotational degrees of freedom.
+Moreover, the holographic superconductor constructed on top of these backgrounds allows us to disentangle and systematically analyze the competing effects of anisotropic scaling and rotation on the formation of a superconducting phase.

 {The main purpose of this work is twofold: (i) On the gravitational side, we construct and analyze a new family of exact rotating Lifshitz black holes and study their thermodynamic properties.
-On the holographic side, (ii) we use these solutions as backgrounds to build a holographic superconductor and to study the behavior of the condensate as well as the AC conductivity.}
+On the holographic side, (ii) we use these solutions as backgrounds to build a holographic superconductor and to study the behavior of the condensate as well as the AC conductivity.} In this sense, the holographic-superconductor analysis should be viewed as an application of the new gravitational background, aimed at illustrating how rotation and anisotropic scaling affect the formation of the superconducting phase.

-{The plan of the paper is organized as follows: In Sec. \ref{sol} we present the model and construct the rotating Lifshitz black hole solutions together with their thermodynamic parameters.
+The plan of the paper is organized as follows: In Sec. \ref{sol} we present the model and construct the rotating Lifshitz black hole solutions, while the thermodynamic analysis of this configuration is performed in Section \ref{termo}.
 In Sec. \ref{hol-sup}, we study the holographic superconductor, analyzing the condensation process and the electric response of the system.
-Finally, in Sec. \ref{conclusions} we summarize our results and discuss possible future open problems.}
+Finally, in Sec. \ref{conclusions} we summarize our results and discuss possible future open problems.